 II.3.
 On the relevancy of the result to available scientific opinions on the safety of human and animal blood and blood products.

-The Working Group considered that existing scientific opinions already anticipated the risks resulting from the possible presence of low levels of TSE infectivity in blood.
+The TSE ad hoc Group considered that existing scientific opinions already anticipated the risks resulting from the possible presence of low levels of TSE infectivity in blood.